Purple Screen Of Death (PSOD) Data Recovery

 Almost any kind of hardware issue can cause trigger a Purple Screen of Death, including any out of band management warnings caused by RAM and CPU issues, or hardware failures such as damaged CPU’s, fried memory sticks, failed system boards, and damaged internal riser cards.

-Experienced server admins may want to attempt to fix the issue.
+Experienced server admins may want to attempt to fix purple screen of death issues.
 The first fix should be to hit the power button to shut down the device.
-Power it back on and see if ESXi boots up; you may be able to get to the server console the ESXi log files.
+Power it back on and see if ESXi boots up; you may be able to get to the server console the ESXi log files after reboot.
 You can check the log for driver versions, firmware revisions, and update driver software.

 CPU and RAM errors will throw either a Machine Check Exception (MCE) or Non-Maskable Interrupt (NMI) in the log.
 Sysadmins can reference the VMware website for any hardware error codes and identify the exception type, if relevant.
 Troubleshoot the PSOD using the diagnostic information log provided; you should see the server uptime and the hardware clock rate, and the log can help you figure out where the problem lies.

 The problem may lie within the hard drives containing your virtual machines, whether the VMs are on local storage or on a storage area network (SAN).
 Look for error messages in the log such as “device mpx.vmhba0:C0:T9:L0 is stuck” or “boot disk is not found or not responsive.”